valillon/valillon.github.io/_posts/2013-04-18-generate-appstore-purchases.markdown

 Have it all?
 Fine!
 Let's code.

-> Hereafter all the code can be found at [GenAppStoreSales](https://github.com/valillon/GenAppStoreSales).
+Hereafter all the code can be found at [GenAppStoreSales](https://github.com/valillon/GenAppStoreSales).
+{: .notice--primary}

 The next method `autoingestionDownload()` will request your reports according to a given date.
 Maybe some variables could be defined globally for efficiency but the script will be so light that efficiency is not a matter to be worried for the moment.